The Lower Merion Soccer Club is the result of the merger of four small soccer

 Also in 1993, LMSC added a "Special Needs Program" for youngsters who had

-physical limitations that prevented them from competing successfully with
+limitations that prevented them from competing successfully with

 other children.
 The program was founded by Susan Reynolds whose daughter suffered